NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 ::::

-Here we use Hardhat Ignition to deploy our imported module.
-Then, we use the `demo` contract instance that is returned to call the `version` method and make sure that it returns the correct version string.
+Here we use Hardhat Ignition to deploy our imported modules.
+First, we deploy our base `ProxyModule` that returns the first version of our `Demo` contract and test it to ensure the proxy worked and retrieves the appropriate version string.
+Then, we deploy our `UpgradeModule` that returns the second version of our `Demo` contract and test it to ensure the proxy now returns the updated version string.

 ## Further reading